PistolPete684/Business-Made-Simple-By-Donald-Miller/README.md

 But its the sales professional who feels terrific about their calls to action, understands it as a service to the world, and does not make it heavy who actually gets the sale.
 I beleive in my product.
 I beleive I can solve a serious problem in the world and so I'm not shy about letting people know.
 When we believe in ourselves and out products, we do not act in fear-rather, we call customers to action with confidence.

+Chapter 9: Negotiation Made Simple

+Every professional is constantly negotiating, whether they know it or not.
+Anytime you find yourself in strategic communication in order to win a deal or resolve a problem, your are in a negotiation.
+Sadly, most professionals negotiate without ever realizing they are negotiating at all.